-Mission Statement: The mission of the Council is to inspire attitudes, behaviors, and economies that protect, rehabilitate, and sustain the Huron River system.
+Mission Statement: The mission of the Council is to protect and restore the river for healthy and vibrant communities.

 Stream monitoring by volunteers: HRWC has developed the premiere citizen-monitoring network in the State.
 Our strong quality assurance and quality control mechanisms allow agencies to confidently use this data to direct water protection programs.